 SHOC holds open meetings every Wednesday at 10 AM at the Delany Center downstairs conference room.
+The last Wednesday of the month we start at 11 AM and usually have a longer educational section.
 The Delany Center is located on the corner of Ahern and 12th Streets, Sacramento.

 (SHOC and Community Meetings and Events)

 Big Day of Giving online fundraising event May 4, 2017, all day until midnight.
 SHOC is in the game!
 Please donate! #BDOG2017

 A local Sacramento coalition is bringing you 144 hours of action during Martin Luther King, Jr. week, kicking off with the #ReclaimMLK march and ending with the #J20Sacramento General Strike and Their participation in ChangeFest.
 It will be an exciting week full of education, organizing, and building the community Sacramento needs.
 This event is the first of its kind, and will definitely not be the last.
 They look forward to your participation.

 Here are the details and links to the Facebook events:

 MON.
 Jan.
 16th – 9:30 a.m. – Reclaim MLK: This Was Not the Dream!